 We all know you have only a few seconds to grab someone’s attention.
 This can be especially challenging when creating complex franchise development ads to help you find your next franchisees.
 Fortunately, there are a few steps you can take to help you create ads that will get prospects to want to learn more.

-- Add facts and figures.
 Do you have 5,000 happy franchisees?
 Does your average location generate $1 million in sales per year?
-Find one or two statistics that relate to the unique selling points of your franchise opportunity and brand.
+Find one or two statistics that relate to the unique selling points of your brand when you advertise a franchise opportunity.
 Use those facts to draft ad body copy and to create compelling headlines.

-All of your ads should utilize compelling copy and design based on your brand, unique franchise opportunity and audience.
+When you advertise a franchise opportunity, all of your ads should utilize compelling copy and design based on your brand, and audience.
 There’s a lot of competition for attention, but thoughtful planning and creation can help you design persuasive franchise development ads that convert.